MuhammadzohaibNawaz/GRIMP/README.md

-GRIMP.cpp is the C++ file for GRIMP.
+GRIMPCode.cpp is the C++ file for GRIMP.
 You can edit any dataset name inside it.
 Number of patterns you want to be inside of CT can be selected.